gklijs/bkes-demo/README.md

 There are several scripts to automate things.
 They are placed at the root level.
 * `clean.sh` stops and removes all used Docker container, it does not throw away the images
-* `create-certs.sh` is used to create a docker volume with the needed certs/secrets.
 * `prepare.sh` is needed the first time before `restart.sh` can be used.
 It will get all the dependencies and build jar's.
 It needs leiningen, maven, sassc to be installed.
 As last step it will (re)build the docker images.
 * `restart.sh` is used to stop and start the whole setup, it does not start a test.
-When it's finished the application should be accessible at port 8181.
+Once it's finished the application should be accessible at port 8181.
-* `setup-db-ch.sh` and `setup-db-ge.sh` are used to setup the database.
-It takes the name of the Docker container to execute it on as the first argument and the port used as the second.
-When running a local PostgreSQL you could copy parts of it to create the users, tables and indexes.
 * `synchronize.sh` is used as part of the restart to set both the Kafka topics and schema's in the schema registry.